beichenglangzi/KModules/IAP Manager/README.md

 # IAP Manager
 This simple module helps you handle in-app purchases and restorations.
-If your game only has a few consumable in-app purchases and **one** restorable item, then your game is capable of using this module.
+If your game only has a few consumable in-app purchases and **one** restorable item (non-consumable), then your game is capable of using this module.
 It does not handle subscriptions.
 Before you get started, you need to create one or more consumable or non-consumable in-app purchases on App Store Connect.
 There are already many online tutorials on this topic, so I will skip this part.
 After that, in your game's Xcode project, include the module file.
 Then, declare a global variable of type **IAPManager**:
 ```
 var manager: IAPManager!
 ```